beyersmann-lab/beyersmannlab/content/lab-work/lizvideo.md

 weight: 20

 # Section title
-title: A Problematic Orthography - Elisabetta DeSimone
+title: A Problematic Orthography

 # Section subtitle
-subtitle: Elisabetta was tasked with creating an engaging summary of her research (22 May 2023).
+subtitle: Elisabetta DeSimone was tasked with creating an engaging summary of her research (22 May 2023).

 # Section design
 design: